Cousin marriage in the Middle East: Prevalence in modern times

-Algeria

-22-34% of all marriages in Algeria are consanguine (blood related), according to a 2009 study in Reproductive Health.

-In the oasis-village of Sidi Khaled, some 170 miles south of Algiers, among the Mzabites further south, among the Chaamba, and among the Moors of the extreme western Sahara, cousin marriage is preferred.

 Arabian Peninsula

-Raphael Patai reports that in central Arabia no relaxation of a man's right to the father's brother's daughter (FBD, or paternal female cousin) seems to have taken place in the past hundred years before his 1962 work.
-Here the girl is not forced to marry her paternal male cousin but she cannot marry another unless he gives consent.
-Among the Jews of Yemen this rule is also followed albeit not as rigidly.
+Raphael Patai reports that in central Arabia, no relaxation of a man's right to the father's brother's daughter (FBD, or paternal female cousin) seems to have taken place in the past hundred years before his 1962 work.
+Here, the girl is not forced to marry her paternal male cousin, but she cannot marry another unless he gives consent.
+Among the Jews of Yemen, this rule was also followed, albeit not as rigidly.
 In northern Arabia the custom is very strong and any outsider wishing to marry a woman must first come to the paternal male cousin, ask his permission, and pay him what he wants, and a man who marries off his daughter without the consent of the paternal male cousin may be killed by family members.
-The right of the paternal male cousin is such that a shaykh may not be able to prevail against it.
-Among the Bedouin it can happen that a paternal male cousin can lodge a complaint after the marriage has taken place, compelling the father to reimburse the bride price or have the marriage annulled.
+The right of the paternal male cousin is such that a shaykh or elder may not be able to prevail against it.
+Among the Bedouin, it can happen that a paternal male cousin can lodge a complaint after the marriage has taken place, compelling the father to reimburse the bride price or have the marriage annulled.
 If the paternal male cousin cannot marry his paternal female cousin immediately due to financial or other considerations, the paternal male cousin can also "reserve" her by making a public and formal statement of his intentions to marry her at a future date.
-A more distant relative acquires priority to marry a girl over her paternal male cousin by reserving her soon after her birth...
+A more distant relative acquires priority to marry a girl over her paternal male cousin by reserving her soon after her birth.

-Bahrain

-39-45% of marriages in Bahrain are consanguine (blood related), according to a 2009 study in the journal Reproductive Health.
+In Kuwait, 22.5-64.3% of marriages are consanguineous according to a 2009 study in the journal Reproductive Health.
+The same study found that the rate in Bahrain was 39-45% of marriages, 56.3% in Oman, and 54% in Qatar.
+Further research in Qatar showed that the more education and workforce participation a woman has, the less likely it becomes that she will enter into a consanguineous marriage.
+Other research has estimated that the consanguinity rate is 40% in Saudi Arabia.